nowaalex/af-utils/website/src/content/reference/virtual-core/classes/VirtualScroller.md

 #### Remarks

+See the [layout elements guide](/virtual/guides/layout-elements) for how this measurement container relates to the scroller and rendered range.

 By default top/left offset between scroll container and first scrollable item is `0`.
 In this case just [VirtualScroller.setScroller](/virtual/reference/virtual-core/classes/VirtualScroller#setscroller) is needed.
 But extra element is needed when something "foreign" stands between scroll container and first scrollable item to measure distance between them.